mjmahone/graphql-spec/rfcs/FragmentArguments.md

 This proposal can be implemented as a compilation step that compiles the user-written GraphQL into a document without fragment arguments.
 This can be done in a variety of ways, such as by doing find-variable-replace-with-argument-value or by adding variables on the operation with the argument value set as the default  value.

 Alternatively, implementations may want to support fragment arguments directly.
-For a naive naive approach, during collectFields, when encountering a fragment spread selection for a fragment with argument definitions, replace the argument variables with the passed in argument value or default values.
+For a naive approach, during collectFields, when encountering a fragment spread selection for a fragment with argument definitions, replace the argument variables with the passed in argument value or default values.